AlinaKontarero/burstsms-test/readme.md

 Taking into account the app security, I would like to check the request headers with a backend team to avoid the CORS errors with the request to avoid using the `Heroku app`.

-### Testing

-Jest testing the `Create React App` bootstrapped project needs to overwrite the scripts for Windows 10 Pro machine.
-It would take some time, so I provided a couple of tests as a direction to the possible unit testing.

-Cheers,
-Alina